mrcepid-rap/mrcepid-filterbcf/Readme.md

 | no_score                          | 22    | ERROR      |

 The end-result of this iterative process is each variant in the VCF file gets a collection of INFO fields that contain annotations.
-For information on these annotations, please see the README for the next applet in this pipeline [mrcepid-annotatecadd](https://github.com/mrcepid-rap/mrcepid-annotatecadd).

 5. Which consequence appears first in the file?